 With the proliferation of social media now, there is often so much pressure on parents these days to live the picture-perfect Pinterest life.
 Especially when it comes to school holidays!
 To live your best life on Instagram, with the perfect interiors, taking your kids to National Trust properties and holidays abroad.
 You can feel really guilty if you don’t get your kids out constantly to have rich and fulfilling experiences.
-But (as I mentioned in my post on my Christmas childhood memories) when I think back to my childhood, those kind of things aren’t my favourite memories of growing up in the 80s/90s – and I bet yours aren’t either.
+But (as I mentioned in my post on my childhood Christmas memories) when I think back to my childhood, those kind of things aren’t my favourite childhood memories from the 80s and 90s – and I bet yours aren’t either.

 - Getting to go to the corner shop for a 10p mix-up

 - Sunday night baths and getting dry in front of the fire

 - Snow days!
 Playing in deep snow until your toes hurt and coming in and warming up in front of the fire

 - Cold rainy days where we pulled the couch in front of the fire and all cuddled up in front of the tv (lots of fire-related memories here, do I need to get a fire?!)

 - Saturday family nights where we all played a computer game on the Nintendo 64 or Sega Megadrive

 - Getting to stay up late after my sister went to bed and have a dance party with my mam

 - Christmas!
 Just everything about it, but mostly the excitement and build up.